 What is a Midwife?

-Midwives are health-care professionals who provide free, expert primary care to pregnant people and their newborns.
+Midwives are health-care professionals who provide government-funded expert primary care to pregnant people and their newborns.
 Through pregnancy, labour, birth and the first six weeks after birth, you will be cared for by a small group of midwives.
 This continuity of care means that you are likely to know the midwife who delivers your baby.

 You can choose to have a midwife or a doctor, not both.
 As midwives are experts in low-risk pregnancy and birth, midwifery clients will not see a physician unless there are concerns or complications.
 If complications arise, midwives can consult with physicians or, if necessary, transfer a client’s care to a physician.
 If care is transferred, midwives continue to support their clients and resume primary care when it is possible.
 You don't need a referral from a doctor to have a midwife, just contact your local clinic directly.

 A midwife is not a doula!
 A birth doula is a trained labour support person who provides emotional and physical support to those giving birth and their families.
 While not medical professionals, doulas can offer a wide range of comfort measures.
 You would find and pay your doula yourself, as doula services are not covered by the Ministry of Health and Long-Term Care.
 If you are considering having a doula at your birth, talk about it with your midwife.